iooops/samples-web-apis/README.md

 This demo is meant to be understood by running it with your debugger open and showing your network traffic.

-## The Websocket API Demo
+## The WebSocket API Demo

-To run the Websocket API Demo, you need to be able to run the REST API Demo.
+To run the WebSocket API Demo, you need to be able to run the REST API Demo.

-Simply load `websocket-demo/demo.html` to run the demo; the demo will run the REST API Demo and show all websocket events generated.
-If you run this in chrome, you can see more details on the websocket events:
+Simply load `websocket-demo/demo.html` to run the demo; the demo will run the REST API Demo and show all WebSocket events generated.
+If you run this in chrome, you can see more details on the WebSocket events:

-1. Open the Javascript debugger in chrome
+1. Open the JavaScript debugger in chrome
 2. Go to the Network tab
-3. Select the "Websocket" filter to filter the network requests listed
+3. Select the "WebSocket" filter to filter the network requests listed
-4. Select the last websocket request shown in the network list
+4. Select the last WebSocket request shown in the network list
-5. Select the "frames" tab to see a list of all message frames sent through the websocket.
+5. Select the "frames" tab to see a list of all message frames sent through the WebSocket.

 ## The Typing Indicator Demo

 The Typing Indicator Demo comes with some libraries you are welcome to reuse, initializing three classes:

-1. TypingPublisher: Sends websocket packets to the server indicating that typing is "started", "paused" or "finished"
+1. TypingPublisher: Sends WebSocket packets to the server indicating that typing is "started", "paused" or "finished"
 2. TypingListener: Monitors a textbox you provide, and tells the TypingPublisher what the current state is
-3. TypingIndicatorListener: Monitors the websocket for typing indicators from other users, and fires onChange events whenever a typing indicator updates its state
+3. TypingIndicatorListener: Monitors the WebSocket for typing indicators from other users, and fires onChange events whenever a typing indicator updates its state

 These can be found in the `typing-indicator-demo/typing_indicators` folder, and the demo.js shows an example of how to use them.